xXMacMillanXx/local-media-provider/readme.md

 ```
 Starting the project, it should tell you the address.
 By default this should be 0.0.0.0:5001 or 127.0.0.1:5001.
 Open it in your web browser of choice.

 Like I mentioned, currently the project is looking for a *media* folder in the same directory.
-You can copy some files there to test, or create symlink to a folder called media.
+You can copy some files there to test, or create a symlink to a folder called media.
 ```bash
 ln -s /path/to/media/you/want/to/see media
 ```